hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/epistles_fourth_series/865_009_diwanji_saheb.md

 Hinduism (mind you, neither these rascals of priests nor their forefathers have so much as *seen* a volume of the Vedas for the last 400 generations) — they follow and degrade themselves.
-Lord help them from the Râkshasas in the shape of the Brahmins of the Kaliyuga.
+Lord help them from the Rākshasas in the shape of the Brahmins of the Kaliyuga.

 I have sent a Bengali boy to you.
 Hope he would be treated kindly.